blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 **Template registration failure.** `defineTemplates()` uses `requestAndResponse()` and returns `false` if the Notecard returns an error.
 The `notecard_configured` flag is only set to 1 if both `initNotecard()` and `defineTemplates()` return `true`; a failure leaves the flag clear so the next wake automatically retries the full `initNotecard()` + `defineTemplates()` sequence.
 Because all note emission is gated on `notecard_configured`, no Note can be queued before the template exists — the firmware defers emission until setup completes, accumulating energy across the retry wakes without loss.
 If template registration is suspected to have failed after initial deployment (e.g., after a factory reset of the Notecard), the deterministic recovery procedure is:

 1. Wait for any pending notes to complete an outbound sync (so queued data is not lost).
-2. Issue `{"req":"card.restore","mode":"factory"}` via the [Notecard in-browser terminal](https://dev.blues.io/terminal/) or the USB serial REPL.
+2. Issue `{"req":"card.restore","mode":"factory"}` via the [Notecard In-Browser Terminal](https://dev.blues.io/terminal/) or the USB serial REPL.
 This resets the Notecard to factory defaults and clears its stored NotePayload — including the `notecard_configured` flag.
 3. Power-cycle the device.
 On the next boot, `notecard_configured` is 0, so the firmware runs the full `initNotecard()` + `defineTemplates()` sequence again.

 > **Note:** `card.restore` with `mode:"factory"` also clears any Notes queued in the Notecard's local store.
 Complete step 1 before restoring if preserving in-flight data is important.